 Paint your face like this year’s animal

-All you need is some Snazaroo face paints like these and a couple of brushes and sponges to transform your children into cheeky little monkeys!
+All you need is some Snazaroo face paints like these and a couple of brushes and sponges to transform your children into monkeys, horses and tigers!

 Play catch the dragon’s tail

 Last up is a traditional Chinese New Year game that’s great fun for kids – catch the dragon tail!

 Get all the children to form a line with their hands on the shoulders of the child in front of them.
 The child at the front of the line is the dragon’s head and the child at the back is the dragon’s tail.
 The aim of the game is for the dragon’s head to tag the dragon’s tail, and all the children in the middle must do their best to keep the chain in tact!

 When the child at the back of the dragon gets tagged, they move to the front for their turn to be the dragon’s head.

 If that’s not enough and you still want more Chinese New Year activities, remember that it’s good luck to clean your home in the days running up to Chinese New Year (although we can’t promise this will be fun!) as it will sweep away all the bad luck that’s coming to an end.
 (Just remember that it’s also bad luck to clean your home in the first few days of the new year as you’ll sweep away the good luck for the coming year).